Bead Glossary A to J

 ANNEALING

 Is the process of reheating a material and then cooling it slowly to make it stronger and more pliable.
-Examples of annealing would be the strengthening of metal wire whilst in turn making it easier to work with, and preventing lampwork beads from shattering.
+Examples of annealing would be the strengthening of metal wire whilst in turn making it easier to work with, or when working with glass to prevent say lampwork beads from shattering.

 ANTIQUE BEADS

 Like Vintage Beads this is a subjective description used to indicate the age of an item.
-Strictly speaking an antique is an item over 100 years old but is a term that can also be used to describe styles and materials from another era such as 1930s Bakelite, Victorian cut beads, Native American beadwork, etc. Since this gives these beads a certain rarity, they are often sought out by designers wanting to create a unique one-of-a-kind piece you won’t find anywhere else.
-Click to view a selection of our Antique and Vintage.
+Strictly speaking an antique is an item over 100 years old but is also a term that can be used to describe styles and materials from another era such as 1930s Bakelite, Victorian cut beads, Native American beadwork, etc. Since this gives these beads a certain rarity, they are often sought out by designers wanting to create a unique one of a kind jewellery piece you won’t find anywhere else.
+Click to view a selection of our Antique and Vintage Beads.

-A process or finish used to give jewellery and components an aged appearance
+A process or surface finish used to give beads and jewellery components an aged appearance.

 APATITE